mrcrypster/datachild/articles/how-to-format-data-using-openai-api.md

 * category: machinelearning
 * published: 2023-05-11
 * tags: python, openai
-* description: ...
+* description: How to use OpenAI to format unstructured text data, e.g. CSV.
+Setting additional formatting requirements to format specific values in the resulting CSV.

 OpenAI provides a [simple API](http://datachild.net/machinelearning/openai-api-python-quickstart) for its awesome products, including ChatGPT.
-One of the cases that OpenAI can be helpful in is formatting data that is either poorly formatted or has a format that can't be easily parsed.
+One of the cases OpenAI can be helpful with is formatting data that is either poorly formatted or has a format that can't be easily parsed.

 Let's suppose we have the following piece of text data:
 ```